 Iron losses are caused by the alternating flux in the core of the transformer as this loss occurs in the core it is also known as Core loss.
 Iron loss is further divided into hysteresis and eddy current loss.

-The core of the transformer is subjected to an alternating magnetising force, and for each cycle of emf, a hysteresis loop is traced out.
-Power is dissipated in the form of heat known as hysteresis loss and given by the equation shown below
+The core of the transformer is subjected to an alternating magnetizing force, and for each cycle of emf, a hysteresis loop is traced out.
+Power is dissipated in the form of heat known as hysteresis loss and given by the equation shown below:

 Eddy Current Loss

-- Ke – co-efficient of eddy current.
-Its value depends upon the nature of magnetic material like volume and resistivity of core material, thickness of laminations
+- Ke – coefficient of eddy current.
+Its value depends upon the nature of magnetic material like volume and resistivity of core material, the thickness of laminations

 - Bm – maximum value of flux density in wb/m2

 - T – thickness of lamination in meters

 - F – frequency of reversal of the magnetic field in Hz